jpstrommen95/djangoAddress/api.md

 /<contact_id>/phone/<phonenumber_id>/do_delete
 Deletes the specified phone number from a particular contact.

+/sign_in
+Authenticates a user and on success redirects to home page.

+/sign_up
+Authenticates a new user and on success redirects to home page.

 /sign_out
 Signs out the currently signed-in user.
 Returns them to sign-in/sign-up page.